V-in-square map: Description

-The V-in-square map is name from its basic shape, by analogy with the T and O map.
+The V-in-square map is named from its basic shape, by analogy with the T and O map.
 It is a square map divided into three parts by a V. These are labelled after the three sons of Noah, each corresponding to one of the known continents: Japheth for Europe on the left, Shem for Asia in the middle (inside the V) and Ham for Africa on the right.
 Like the T and O map, it is oriented with east at the top.
 Confusingly, the left edge is often labelled west and the right edge south, while the bottom is unlabelled.
 Some maps label the cardinal directions more logically, but most label the areas with the names of Noah's sons rather than the names of the continents.

 David Woodward classifies it as a mappa mundi of the schematic tripartite type.
 Michael Andrews classifies it as of the oecumenical tripartite type, by which he means that it depicts only the habitable world known to the medievals, to the exclusion of the Antipodes.
-Marcia Kupfer questions whether the V-in-square "figure" should be considered a map at all, since the correspondence between the Noah's sons and the continents is not normally indicated and it is a presumption that the labelling of east and west on adjacent sides should be considered an error.
+Marcia Kupfer questions whether the V-in-square "figure" should be considered a map at all, since the correspondence between Noah's sons and the continents is not normally indicated and it is a presumption that the labelling of east and west on adjacent sides should be considered an error.